Assisted Overview Article

 - Contact the mental health group of the American Society of Reproductive Medicine through www.asrm.org/mentalhealth.

-- Contact on-line bulletin boards regarding your position with openness in donor practices with the International Council of Infertility Information Dissemination located at www.INCIID.org and parent place located at www.IVILLAGE.com.
+- Contact on-line bulletin boards regarding your position with openness in donor practices with the International Council of Infertility Information Dissemination located at www.INCIID.org .

 Through our adoption experience we all know that children brought into families will eventually become adults with their own unique concerns and difficulties.
 Also see "The Rights of Children Conceived by a Donor Conception" which may be helpful as you are assisting these families obtain their recognition and acceptance.